-Wherever you choose for them to grow, they must be planted at the right depth in the soil and put in the right way up.
+Wherever you choose for them to grow, they must be planted at the right depth in the soil and put in the right way up in order to flourish.
 The right planting depth is crucial to keep the bulb cool.
 But it must not be planted too deeply or the shoot can fail to reach the surface before it runs out of energy.
-Bulb packs state the best planting depth (and this is the depth to the top of the bulb) but a handy rule of thumb is to plant bulbs at a depth equal to twice their width.
+Bulb packs state the best planting depth for the enclosed variety (and this is the depth to the top of the bulb) but a handy rule of thumb is to plant bulbs at a depth equal to twice their width.

 The other critical ‘condition’ for successful planting is to put the bulb into the ground or container the right way up; that is, facing up with roots down.
 With most bulbs this is easy to determine as they go in pointy side up.

 A word about anemones and ranunculus